Motley Fool Ventures Invests in VCs Committed to Upending Venture Status Quo

 GPs: Austin Clements, Ajay Relan

-Description: Slauson & Co is an early stage venture capital firm based in Los Angeles, California.
-The firm is focused on people of color, women, and LGBTQ+ entrepreneurs with the mission of democratizing access to entrepreneurship.
+Description: Slauson & Co is an early-stage venture capital firm based in Los Angeles, CA. It is focused on people of color, women, and LGBTQ+ entrepreneurs with the mission of democratizing access to entrepreneurship.

 GPs: Maria Velissaris, Buffy Alegria

-Description: SteelSky Ventures is a venture fund investing in high growth companies that significantly improve access, care, and outcomes in women’s health.
-SteelSky invests across the spectrum of women’s health in telemedicine, digital health applications, SaaS tools, medical devices, and direct to consumer health platforms
+Description: SteelSky Ventures is a venture fund investing in high-growth companies that significantly improve access, care, and outcomes in women’s health.
+It invests across the spectrum of women’s health in telemedicine, digital health applications, SaaS tools, medical devices, and direct-to-consumer health platforms.

 GPs: Miriam Rivera, Clint Korver